 What should be included in the title?

-Business Name/Site Name: This is particularly significant for breading propose.
+Business Name/Site Name: This is particularly significant for breading proposal.

 Keywords: want to rank for certain keywords?
 It is good to put some of them in the title.

-Toll-free numbers: Including phone number in the title tag helps the visitors to take a direct action!
-Moreover, searchers are expected to ‘click’ on the result that includes a phone number as they will have a good impression on the level of support as well as the authenticity of the business.
-However, phone numbers can also be included in meta description.
+Toll-free numbers: Including a phone number in the title tag helps the visitors to take direct action!
+Moreover, searchers are expected to ‘click’ on the result that includes a phone number as they will have a good impression of the level of support as well as the authenticity of the business.
+However, phone numbers can also be included in the meta description.

 2. Meta Tags Optimization

-Meta tags may not be as significant as they once used to be, however, meta description is something that cannot be ignored.
-Meta description should have a brief description of the website emphasizing on the services and areas that the business is specialized in.
+Meta tags may not be as significant as they once used to be, however, the meta description is something that cannot be ignored.
+The meta description should have a brief description of the website emphasizing the services and areas that the business is specialized in.
 It should be appealing enough for the searcher to click and go inside the page for more information.
-Poorly written and generic meta description may affect the traffic on your site.
+Poorly written and generic meta descriptions may affect the traffic on your site.

 The only difference between visible tags (blog posts, talk) and invisible tags is the location.
 HTML meta tags are usually only visible on search engines (and on people who know where they are) because they “just” point to the page.
 “Meta” is an abbreviation of Metadata, the type of data that this tag provides – data about the data on the page.